beman-project/beman/docs/FAQ.md

 ## What is the relationship between the Beman Project and the Boost Foundation?

 While both Beman Project and Boost strive to provide high-quality C++ libraries to the community, the Beman Project is specifically focused on fostering works that can be adopted by the standard library.
+Note that we expect some Boost libraries will become part of Beman over time.

 ## Do I have to write a WG21 C++ Standards Committee Paper before I can contribute to the Beman Project?